January Lawn + Landscape Tips

 If you are a subscriber to a Hall | Stewart’s Lawn Care Program, we will be visiting your lawn very soon to apply the critical first application of the year to prevent spring and summer weeds.

-Lawn Post-Emergent – If you have a warm season lawn (Bermuda and Zoyia), now that we have received freezing temperatures it is one of the best times to gain control of troublesome grassy and broadleaf weeds.
+If you have a warm season lawn (Bermuda and Zoysia), now that we have received freezing temperatures it is one of the best times to gain control of troublesome grassy and broadleaf weeds.
 Nonselective weed control (herbicides that control anything that is actively growing) can be used while the turf is completely dormant.
 Now is also a good time to control broadleaf weeds growing in fescue, but do not use a nonselective herbicide on fescue.
 Always read the labels, know your turf type, and only apply herbicides labeled for your turf type.

-Tree Trim – During winter dormancy, tree trimming is a great practice.
+During winter dormancy, tree trimming is a great practice.
 Remove low hanging branches, crossing branches, and branches growing into the interior of the tree.
 Also, remove branches that may compete with the central leader.

-For more information on tree trimming, visit our post from December 8th, Winter Tree Pruning – Improve Your Landscape Investment.
+For more information on tree trimming, visit our post from December 7th, Winter Tree Pruning – Improve Your Landscape Investment.

 Crape myrtle bark scale activity has increased over the past few seasons.
 Scale is a white insect with a hard shell that appears on the bark.
 Dormant oils applied in January-February is the first step for controlling the pest.
 If your landscape includes crape myrtles, you need a dormant oil application every year.